vaios84/vaios84/README.md

 - 👀 I’m interested in software development, information systems and data science.
 - 🌱 I’m currently learning Machine Learning Algorithms, Big Data Analysis, Knowledge Mining and Recommender Systems.
 - 💞️ Desinging brand new Recommender Systems using advanced Machine Learning/Deep Learning.
--
+- 💞️ Studying Large Language Models like BERT, GPT-3, etc.
-- 📫 How to reach me: sterg.vaios@gmail.com vaios84@yahoo.gr
+- 📫 How to reach me: sterg.vaios@gmail.com or vaios84@yahoo.gr

 <!---
 vaios84/vaios84 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.